-According to Zhaparov, 185 individuals convicted of terrorism- and extremism-related crimes are serving prison terms across Kyrgyzstan.
+According to Japarov, 185 individuals convicted of terrorism- and extremism-related crimes are serving prison terms across Kyrgyzstan.

 The UN programme involves an in-depth study of the prisoner's personality and begins from when they enter prison.
 Work continues with that individual until they are rehabilitated and able to re-enter society, according to Mittal.